DISCOOS/eventstore-client-dart/packages/eventstore_client/README.md

 `Append` command exposed by EventStoreDB to a command exposed by the custom gRCP server that is supported by the gRPC-web protocol.
 You could do this by implementing an `Append` command with an unary request (all events in one request) that returns a stream of responses (same as the `Append` command exposed by EventStoreDB does).
 This command _is_ supported by gRCP-web and _should work_ (in theory, I have not tested it myself).
-You would need to repeat this for all EventStore gRPC service commands that are bidirectional, which is a big undertaking.

 **My advice**

 If you need `Append`-support from the browser, I think the better solution is to wait for the official support of [native gRPC](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) that use [Streams](https://streams.spec.whatwg.org/).
-I don't know when this will happen, but the ([global coverage](https://caniuse.com/streams)) is ~94% now.
+I don't know when this will happen, but the [global coverage](https://caniuse.com/streams) is already high.
 See the [roadmap for full streaming support](https://github.com/grpc/grpc-web/blob/master/doc/streaming-roadmap.md) for official information about web-support.